Version

 }

 Deleting a page will not delete any actions that link to that page.
-Any actions will open a modal instead of sending the user to the non-existant page.
+Any actions will open a modal instead of sending the user to the non-existent page.
 For instance, the CreateAction on the List page, the EditAction on the table or View page, or the ViewAction on the table or Edit page.
 If you want to remove those buttons, you must delete the actions as well.

 Edit on GitHub